suirsuss/piProject/README.md

 # piProject
-Project using google vision api for EF230 at UTK
+Project using Google Vision API for EF230 at UTK

 WHAT EDIT IS THIS?!